jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

 I want to make a **Microwave** that heats up food or stays off, if the inputs are

 * is the door open?
-* has the start button been pushed?
+* was the start button pushed?

 this is the :ref:`truth table` I get